Florida Bright Futures: What You Need to Know for 2025–2026

 Applicants must be Florida residents and either U.S. citizens or eligible non-citizens.

-NEW: AP Capstone Diploma as a Qualification Path
+NEW: AP Capstone and IB Diploma as Qualification Paths

 A significant update for this cycle is the inclusion of the Advanced Placement (AP) Capstone Diploma as a qualifying academic credential.
-Students who earn this distinction through successful completion of AP Seminar, AP Research, and four additional AP exams, while meeting Bright Futures GPA and service hour requirements, may now qualify for the Florida Academic Scholars award.
-This recognition affirms the program’s commitment to rewarding academic rigor and college readiness.
+Students who earn this distinction through the successful completion of AP Seminar, AP Research, and four additional AP exams, while meeting the Bright Futures GPA and service hour requirements, may now qualify for the Florida Academic Scholars award.
+This recognition affirms the program’s commitment to academic rigor and college readiness.
+Additionally, students who earn the International Baccalaureate (IB) diploma may qualify for the Florida Bright Futures Scholarship Program, as Florida recognizes the rigor of the IB curriculum in meeting eligibility requirements for academic scholarships.

 Award Amounts for 2025–2026

-While official amounts are updated annually by the Florida Department of Education, the most recent figures offer a helpful reference point:
+While official amounts are updated annually by the Florida Department of Education, recent figures offer helpful reference points:

 Florida Academic Scholars (FAS):